sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-10-remove-duplicates-from-sorted-list.md

 ## Key Takeaways

-- sorted order makes duplicates local and easy to remove in one pass.
+- sorted linked lists turn duplicate removal into a local adjacency check
-- mutation is done by relinking `next` pointers, no extra nodes needed.
+- relinking `next` pointers is enough; no extra nodes or arrays are needed
-- this differs from LeetCode 82, where all duplicate values must be removed entirely.
+- the key invariant is: everything before `current` is already clean